Revisiting the first-order QCD phase transition in dense strong interaction matter: Interface effect in the spinodal decomposition region

+We continue to revisit the entropy deficit problem of forming a finite-size bubble during a first-order QCD phase transition.
+The original motivation of such an investigation is to understand how possible a droplet of nuclear matter or quark-gluon matter can be produced during the phase transition driven by $\mu_B$, as illustrated in Refs.~\cite{Ke:2013wga,Gao:2016hks}: if only considering change of the bulk entropy, the net-entropy deficit of forming a droplet would be negative, see e.g. Refs.~\cite{Blaizot:1999ip,Song:2010bi,Yamazaki:2014psa}, hence the process of hadronization from quarks and gluons seemingly violates the second law of thermodynamics.
+This is generally not a complete analysis for a finite-size system where the contribution of interface entropy shall not be neglected.
+In this case, the total entropy of a bubble with volume $V$ and surface area $A$ inside a heat bath with total volume $V_{\textrm{tot.}}$ is given by:

-The first term can be understood as the background contribution with $V_{\textrm{tot.}}$ the total volume of the bubble and the heat bath.
-Hence the net-entropy change when forming a bubble with $(T,V,A)$ is given by the difference between the effective entropy density of the bubble $s_V + \tfrac{A}{V} s_{A}$ and the bulk entropy density $s_V$ of the background.
-In \Cref{fig:entropy}, we compare these two parts of entropy density at the DCS to DCSB phase boundary and the DCSB to DCS phase boundary, at different temperatures.
-As discussed above, the matter inside the bubble is in Nambu / Wigner phase at the DCSB to DCS / DCS to DCSB boundary, respectively.
-We also show together the bulk entropy density inside the bubble as the colored dash curves in \Cref{fig:entropy}.
+which relates to the curvature of the interface $A/V = 3/R$ in the spherical case.
+The first term of \Eq{eq:total-entropy} can be understood as the background entropy contribution of the heat bath, hence the net-entropy change when forming a bubble is given by the difference between the effective entropy density $s_V^{\textrm{in}} + \tfrac{A}{V} s_{A}$ of the bubble and the bulk entropy density $s_V^{\textrm{out}}$ of the background.